homeassistant-extras/zwave-card-set/src/cards/hub-card/README.md

-# Zooz Hub Card
+# Z-Wave Hub Card

-A custom card for Home Assistant that displays the status of your Zooz Z-Wave hub and connected devices.
-This card provides a clean interface to monitor your hub's status, signal strength, and allows you to quickly view all connected Zooz devices.
+A custom card for Home Assistant that displays the status of your Z-Wave hub and connected devices.
+This card provides a clean interface to monitor your hub's status, signal strength, and allows you to quickly view all connected Z-Wave devices.

 ![card](../../../assets/cards/hub-card/card.png)

 ## Features

-- Displays the Zooz hub status with visual indicators
+- Displays the Z-Wave hub status with visual indicators
 - Shows RSSI signal strength with color-coded values
-- Lists all connected Zooz devices with expandable/collapsible view
+- Lists all connected Z-Wave devices with expandable/collapsible view
 - Direct links to device configuration pages
 - Responsive design that works on both desktop and mobile
 - Easy configuration through the Home Assistant UI